yunguan-wang/MisTic-Wanglab/README.md

 - jupyter
 - ipywidgets

-## Quick start
+## Quick start :fast_forward:

+The comprehensive documentation is hosted [here](https://google.com) with the support of [readthedoc].

 ### Interactive Python
 This assumes that you are using Jupyter notebook to run MisC.

-1. Instantiate the object and import data
+1. Object instantiation and data importing
 ```python
 >>> from MisC.misc_class import misc
 >>> # Check and specify the column names!